 The merger aimed to both secure a future in semi-manufactured products and to ensure the supply of raw materials.
-Five years later Hydro Aluminium was able to supply 500,000 tonnes of aluminium oxide per year, three quarters of which went on to be processed in its own plants.
+Five years later Hydro Aluminum was able to supply 500,000 tonnes of aluminum oxide per year, three quarters of which went on to be processed in its own plants.

-During these five years, activities increased by 50 per cent, and the operation became the fifth largest aluminium company in the world.
+During these five years, activities increased by 50 per cent, and the operation became the fifth largest aluminum company in the world.

-With the purchase of the German company VAW around ten years later, Hydro Aluminium became the third largest aluminium company in the world.
+With the purchase of the German company VAW around ten years later, Hydro Aluminum became the third largest aluminum company in the world.

 Talks finally result in an agreement

 The first negotiations on a merger between Hydro and ÅSV took place in 1985, but nothing was agreed.
-A year later, another round of negotiations culminated in the new aluminium unit Hydro Aluminium on 1 September 1986.
+A year later, another round of negotiations culminated in the new aluminum unit Hydro Aluminum on 1 September 1986.
 Originally 70 per cent owned by Hydro and 30 per cent by the Norwegian state, the company became fully Hydro owned in 1988.

 The two organizations had quite different backgrounds. ÅSV was well up on technology, whereas Hydro had a strong commercial sector.
 It was hoped that pooling resources would allow the best of both cultures to live on.